OpenSUTD/DiscoverSUTD-2021-microsite/.github/ISSUE_TEMPLATE/student-organisation-details.md

 **Description**
 [Insert a short description of your Student Organisation, Less than 100 words]

-**Training / Meeting Timings**
+**Training / Meeting Timings and Locations **
-[Insert day/time of sessions here e.g. Wednesdays and Fridays 6.30pm-8.30pm]
+[Insert day/time of sessions and locations here e.g. Wednesdays and Fridays 6.30pm-8.30pm Basketball Court]

 **Student Organisation Introduction Video**
 [If applicable, Insert Youtube link to your introduction video here]